The Advantages of Spiral Bound Book Printing

 4) It works well with index tabs.

-Because the spiral binding method allows pages to turn freely and stay put without the need to manually hold them open, it is often the best choice for bound projects that require tabbed page dividers.
-Dividers with printed tabs are the perfect complement to any reference document - such as a report, presentation, training manual, directory, etc. - because they allow the user to quickly locate a specific page or topic.
+The spiral binding method lets pages turn easily and stay open without needing to hold them.
+This makes it a great choice for projects that need tabbed page dividers.
+Dividers with printed tabs are great for any reference document.
+This includes reports, presentations, training manuals, and directories.
+They help users quickly find a specific page or topic.
 The tabs are often printed in varying colors and/or coded numerically to make them even easier to use.

 5) It is a readily available binding method.

 Spiral binding has widespread appeal, particularly for shorter production runs.
-Its popularity stems from the fact that it is a rather straightforward process that requires no adhesives, folded signatures or extensive preparation.
+Its popularity comes from being a simple process.
+It needs no adhesives, folded signatures, or a lot of preparation.
 Also, the coils are often inventoried in a variety of shapes and colors to complement a wide range of documents.

 Formax Printing has been producing books and other bound documents for over 30 years.
 If you have any additional questions about spiral binding, or have an upcoming spiral bound project, just give us a call or send us an email.
 We'll be happy to explain all your options as well as share our money-saving ideas with you.